ai-zen/event-bus/README.md

 ### `promise(name: string): Promise<any>`

-Subscribe to an event and return a promise that resolves when the event is emitted.
+Returns a promise that resolves when the specified event is emitted.

-- `name` (required): The name of the event to subscribe to.
+- `name` (required): The name of the event to create a promise for.
-- Returns: A promise that resolves with the result of the event handler when the event is emitted.
+- Returns: A promise that resolves when the event is emitted.

 #### Example